 The Conscientious Portfolio Competition is free to enter.
 There are no costs involved for you other than the time it takes to decide about and send in your work.
-There are two guest judges joining me to determine the winner(s), Alice Rose George and Ann-Christin Bertrand.
+There are two guest judges joining me to determine the winners, Melissa Catanese and Stanley Wolukau-Wanambwa.

 The competition happens in two stages.
 The first stage – where we are now – is the submission stage.
 Photographers are asked to send in their application via email in the following form:

 website URL (a proper website: no Flickr, no blogs/Tumblrs)